 > Our website, “Why Don’t They Just Quit?”

-> Changing Lives Amazon Storefront (buy new for much less)
+> Changing Lives Amazon Storefront (buy new, from us for much less)

-Our most recent Amazon.com reviews:
+Recent Amazon.com reviews:

 Best book ever about addiction.
 Written by one whose done it and is recovering.
 Easy to read, not preachy, just honest.
-I recommend this book to anyone with an addict in their life! ~LyndaA
+I recommend this book to anyone with an addict in their life! ~Lynda A